Nigeria: Economy

-Nigeria's economy is the fourth largest in Africa, the 31st-largest in the world by nominal GDP, and 30th-largest by PPP.
-In 2022, its GDP (PPP) per capita was US$9,148, which is less than South Africa, Egypt and Morocco, but slightly higher than Ghana and Ivory Coast.
+Nigeria's economy is the third largest in Africa, the 46th-largest in the world by nominal GDP, and 19th-largest by PPP.
 As of 2023, Nigeria's economy is classified as lower-middle-income.
 Before 1999, economic development was hindered by years of military rule, corruption, and mismanagement.
 In the decades thereafter, the restoration of democracy and subsequent economic reforms led to rapid growth.
 In 2011, Citigroup projected that Nigeria would have the highest average GDP growth in the world between 2010 and 2050.

+In April 2026, FTSE Russell upgraded Nigeria from ‘unclassified’ to ‘frontier market’.
+Moody’s and S&P upgraded Nigeria in their rankings in 2025 and 2026.
+Five out of seven African tech unicorns are based in Nigeria, and just under a third of all African tech start-ups originate from Nigeria.
+The metropolis of Lagos is the leading financial centre in West and Central Africa.
+Nigeria accounts for 28 per cent of all African fintech companies and is a leading hub for venture capital (VC) funding, having attracted the highest share of funding for African fintech companies – around 36 per cent – between 2020 and the first half of 2024.
+On 14 September 2026, the Nigerian stock market witnessed the largest initial public offering (IPO) in African history, that of the Dangote Refinery.

+Alongside Ghana and Angola, Nigeria was among the African countries with the highest trade surpluses in 2025.
+In early 2026, Nigeria recorded its highest quarterly trade surplus since its foundation in 1914.
+The World Bank forecasts that Nigeria will achieve its highest economic growth in the last 10 years in 2026/2027.

 Nigeria is an economic leader in Africa in several industries, including energy, financial markets, pharmaceuticals, and entertainment.
 Its financial services sector is well-developed, with a mix of local and international banks, asset management companies, brokerage houses, insurance companies and brokers, private equity funds, and investment banks.
 After petroleum, the largest source of foreign exchange earnings for Nigeria are remittances sent home by Nigerians living abroad.

 Nigeria also has an abundant supply of under-exploited natural resources, including coal, bauxite, tantalite, gold, tin, iron ore, limestone, niobium, lead and zinc.
 The country's gold production in 2015 was 8 metric tons.
 Despite huge deposits of these natural resources, the mining industry in Nigeria is still in its infancy.